-What can happen if engine mounts fail?
+What happens if engine mounts break?

-Is it difficult to change the engine mounts?
+Is it hard to change engine mounts?

 The complexity of this procedure depends on vehicle design, engine bay layout, and mounting location of the part to be replaced.
 For instance, upper mounts are located in a quite accessible area, so their replacement usually causes no troubles.
 To replace the lower mounts, you will have to support (jack up) the engine.
 Video tutorials from AUTODOC CLUB will help you to tackle the replacement yourself.

 Over time, rubber elements of the parts harden, lose their elasticity, and crack.
 Exposure to oil, coolant, and other technical fluid speeds this process up.
 That is why leaks in the engine compartment may significantly reduce the service life of engine mounts.
 Moreover, the parts may break prematurely because of installation mistakes.
 Other factors detrimental to these components include aggressive driving style, driving on rough roads, and suspension malfunctions because of which the mounts have to work under increased loads.

 Engine mounts of good quality last for about 100.000 kilometres.
 The number of parts to install depends on engine design and mounting location of the gearbox.
 Usually, 3–5 mounts are used.
 Some of them are common for the engine and the gearbox.
 In the vehicle manual, you can find detailed information about the number of components installed on your vehicle version.

 What are the symptoms of worn engine mounts?